orichaud/gce/Readme.md

 ```
 # Building and deploying the docker image
 You can go to the second set which is the full depployment of a simple GO program incrementing a counter.
-You must first compile:
+You must first compile.
+The script will build for MacOS and for Linux.
+The Linux version will be used to create the Docker image:
 ```sh
 make build
 ```
 You can build the docker image and push the image to the Google Container Respository.
 This is the latest version of the image that will be picked up by Kubernetes to schedule the deployment of your POD.
+The base image is based on the latest Golang image:
 ```sh
 make docker
 ```